ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Or a ![single language clock](https://github.com/ednieuw/Woordklok-witte-LEDs)

-In the libraries.zip I packed the libraries I used for V006.
+In the libraries.zip I packed the libraries I used to compile the software.
 Unpack them in you libraries folder.<br>
-Download the V006 folder and compile for ESP32<br>
+Download the program folder and compile for Arduino Nano ESP32<br>

 How to compile: Install Arduino Nano ESP32 boards<br>
 Board: Arduino Nano ESP32<br>